-- 1 1/2 tsp sesame salt
+- 1 1/2 teaspoon sesame salt

-- few shavings of Parmigiano Reggiano
+- A few shavings of Parmigiano Reggiano

-Add the kale to a mixing bowl, add 1 tsp of sesame salt, half of the extra virgin olive oil and massage gently with your hands to break down some of the fiber in the kale.
-Add the romaine lettuce, half cubed avocado and the onions and vinegar and gently mix everything with your hands.
+Add the kale to a mixing bowl, add 1 teaspoon of sesame salt, and half of the extra virgin olive oil, and massage gently with your hands to break down some of the fiber in the kale.
+Add the romaine lettuce, avocado, onions and vinegar mix, and gently toss everything with your hands.